 Issue Dates and Sales Periods.
-The bonds will be issued on the 1st and 15th of each month (each, an ''Issue Date'').
+Savings Bonds and Sabra Savings Bonds will be issued on the 1st and 15th of each month (each, an "Issue Date" for such bonds).
 There will be two (2) sales periods per month:

 - bonds issued on the 15th of the month will be offered from the 1st of the month through the 14th of the month; and - bonds issued on the 1st of the month will be offered from the 15th of the month preceding the Issue Date through the last day of that month.